godotengine/godot-docs/classes/class_animationnode.rst

 - :ref:`String<class_String>` **_get_caption** **(** **)** |virtual| |const|

-Gets the text caption for this node (used by some editors).
+When inheriting from :ref:`AnimationRootNode<class_AnimationRootNode>`, implement this virtual method to override the text caption for this node.

 ----